tebaker/MinesweeperForms/README.md

 ![](/images/MSFormsGeneratedBoardReveal.png)

- There is currently no check for win conditions but if the player clicks on a '\*', the game will reveal the rest of the board and tell the player they've exploaded.
+ There is currently no check for win conditions but if the player clicks on a ':bomb:', the game will reveal the rest of the board and tell the player they've exploaded.

 ![](/images/MSFormsGeneratedBoardComplete.png)